vjota2/cfx-server-data/README.md

 # cfx-server-data

-**Main change in this fork is adding client side event for baseevents**
+**Main change in this fork is adding client side event for baseevents** -- Didn't do pull request, cuz I don't think this thing won't break some users/APIs aka. rule 1 in Policy

 _The data repository for Cfx.re servers_